arapyai/ecosdelisboa/docs/infrastructure.md

 | Requests per day (RPD) | 1,500 |
 | Daily reset | Midnight Pacific (08:00 Lisbon, 04:00 São Paulo) |
 | Scope | Per GCP project (not per API key) |

+## Deploy failure alerts

+A Make.com scenario receives webhooks from Railway and Netlify on deploy failures and sends an email to the dev team.

+- **Make scenario:** `deploy-failures` (account `lisbonliterarymap@gmail.com`)
+- **Webhook URL:** stored in password manager (`ecos-de-lisboa / Make webhook`)
+- **Sources:**
+  - Railway → Project Settings → Webhooks → events `Deploy Failed`, `Deploy Crashed`
+  - Netlify (each project) → Build & deploy → Deploy notifications → HTTP POST request → event `Deploy failed`
+- **Email recipients:** dev team
+- **Email content:** project name, environment, branch, commit, link to deploy

+To add a new recipient, edit the To field in the Make Gmail module.
+To rotate the webhook URL, recreate the webhook in Make and update both Railway and all Netlify projects.

 ## Who to ping